 Music @ Amherst Today

-Ms. Stone is writing a dissertation on how South Africans are using choral music in the struggle against HIV as part of her Doctorate in choral conducting at Northwestern University.
-Ms. Stone holds a Bachelor of Arts degree from Amherst College, a Master of Music degree in conducting from Westminster Choir College and has studied at the University of Cape Town in South Africa.
+Mollie is writing a dissertation on how South Africans are using choral music in the struggle against HIV as part of her doctorate in choral conducting at Northwestern University.
+She holds a bachelor of arts degree from Amherst College, a master of music degree in conducting from Westminster Choir College and has studied at the University of Cape Town in South Africa.

 In 2001, Mollie received a grant from the Henry J. Kaiser Family Foundation to produce a DVD (Vela Vela) that helps American choral directors learn and teach black South African choral music in the oral tradition.
 Since then, she worked with Patty Cuyler and CCC to produce a new series of teaching DVDs on Georgian, South African and Bulgarian music as part of a series called "Raising the Bar."
 In 2006, she received another generous grant from the Henry J. Kaiser Family Foundation to return to South Africa to study how South Africans are using choral music in the struggle against HIV.
 Mollie currently lectures and gives workshops on black South African choral music across the United States and Europe.

 She has studied and taught with the organization Village Harmony in the Republic of Georgia, Corsica, South Africa, England and across the United States.
 In 2011, she spent ten weeks touring across Europe, performing and giving workshops with the ensemble Northern Harmony in Corsica, France, Switzerland, Germany, England and Wales.